The Custom Cabinet Process

 When a client comes to Simpson Cabinetry, whether they are an architect, interior designer, contractor, or homeowner, we work with them to design the best cabinetry for their space.
 Because each of our projects is made custom to order for the client, we are not limited to certain cabinet sizes and can design and build for you cabinetry which will maximize your space for your needs, while also creating a beautiful addition to your home in the process.

 Once the design has been finalized, we move it into the production phase.
-Our crew also includes seven cabinetmakers who hand craft and finish every item that bears the Simpson Cabinetry name.
+Our crew also includes eight cabinetmakers who hand craft and finish every item that bears the Simpson Cabinetry name.
 Most of the crew has been with Simpson Cabinetry for at least 10 years.
 The crew takes great pride in building the cabinetry that remains as heirlooms in homes throughout Vermont and beyond.